gunnar-miklis/gunnar-miklis/README.md

   <div>
     <h3>Spotify Playlist Assistant 🎧🎵📲</h3>
     <p>
+      <a href="https://github.com/gunnar-miklis/spotify-playlist-assistant" target="_blank">Spotify Playlist Assistant</a>
-      Spotify Playlist Assistant is a simple interface that provides methods to interact with the Spotify API.<br />
+      is a simple interface that provides methods to interact with the Spotify API.<br />
       It allows users to fetch playlists and their tracks, apply filters to refine the tracklist, and<br />
       create new playlists based on the selected criteria.